MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/example.rst

 *******

-This example for aligning the LibriSpeech test data set assumes that the Montreal Forced Aligner is has been downloaded and works.
+This example for aligning the LibriSpeech test data set assumes that the Montreal Forced Aligner has been downloaded and works.

 Set up
 ======

-1. Download the prepared LibriSpeech dataset (`LibriSpeech data set`_) and extract it somewhere on your computer.
+1. Download the prepared LibriSpeech dataset (`LibriSpeech data set`_) and extract it somewhere on your computer
-2. Download the LibriSpeech lexicon (`LibriSpeech lexicon`_) and save it somewhere on your computer.
+2. Download the LibriSpeech lexicon (`LibriSpeech lexicon`_) and save it somewhere on your computer

 Alignment